 Document control provides many benefits for organizations, such as increased efficiency, improved quality, and access permissions.
 Document control also helps with legal and regulatory compliance.

-Global standards bodies such as ISO consider document control as a critical component of organizational quality management systems.
+Global standards bodies such as ISO consider document control a critical component of organizational quality management systems.

 Document control is implemented through various document control policies and procedures that provide clarity for employees and those involved in document handling.